ben2128/ben2128/README.md

 - 👋 Hi, I’m @ben2128
-- 👀 I’m interested in web development, databases, AI, machine learning
+- 👀 I’m interested in embedded systems <3, assembly languages, AI, machine learning
-- 🌱 I’m currently learning Python, C++, PostgreSQL, HTML, CSS, and Javascript
+- 🌱 I’m currently learning Python, C++, C, Assembly
 - 💞️ I’m looking to collaborate on projects for fun and for my portfolio, and looking for employment connections
 - 📫 You can reach me at ben.horn2128@gmail.com